dmcqueen/token-identity-drift/README.md

 # Token Identity Drift

-**Measuring how lexical token identity transforms into contextual representations across transformer layers.**
+**How lexical token embeddings rapidly lose identity and become context-dominated inside transformer models.**

-This repository contains a reproducible interpretability study probing how *individual token representations evolve inside transformer language models*.
-Specifically, it measures how quickly a token’s hidden-state representation diverges from its original embedding and how strongly that representation becomes context-dependent.
+This repository presents a reproducible interpretability study of how individual token representations evolve inside transformer language models.

-The core finding is that **token identity is extremely short-lived inside deep transformers**: after only a small number of layers, representations are no longer tied to lexical identity and instead reflect contextual, task-driven structure.
+It shows that **token embeddings act only as an initialization**: after a small number of layers, representations are dominated by contextual interaction rather than lexical origin.

 ---

 ## Motivation

-Transformer models begin computation from discrete token embeddings, but downstream behavior suggests that these embeddings serve only as *initial conditions*.
+Transformer models begin computation from discrete token embeddings yet their downstream behavior suggests that these embeddings do **not** function as stable semantic units.
 Meaning appears to emerge through contextual interaction across layers rather than being preserved as a fixed symbolic unit.

 This project investigates two concrete questions: